alexwine36/Portfolio/apps/portfolio/content/projects/temp-check/index.md

 ---
 # The Problem

 During COVID, a school local to the area needed a quick way to check-in students every morning.
 The previous process involved using a spreadsheet to record student's information based on the block day and grade.
-This process had a lot of reduntant steps and was very inefficient for staff, students and, teachers.
+This process had a lot of redundant steps and was very inefficient for staff, students and, teachers.

 # The Solution